STOIE/recipes/recipes/profiteroles/README.md

 #### Assembly

-1. Take the profiteroles and fill them with crema pasticcera using a piping bag.
+1. Take the profiteroles and fill them with crema pasticcera using a piping bag through the hole on the underside.
 1. Assemble into your desired stack, generally a pyramid shape.
 1. Drizzle with chocolate sauce.